joegrey-acc/ProjectInitializationAutomation/README.md

 ## Instructions:
 (ensure all folder path have forward slashes "/" - NOT back slashes "\")
 1. CREATE .env file to project folder
-2. Add FILEPATH = "< folder where you want to create new project >" to .ev
+2. Add FILEPATH = "< folder where you want to create new project >" to .env
-3. Add GITHUB_ACCESS_TOKEN = "< the access token that has all repo elements checked >" to .ev
+3. Add GITHUB_ACCESS_TOKEN = "< the access token that has all repo elements checked >" to .env

 ### Creating functions / commands in terminals
 #### WINDOWS